 There are a couple places before you reach the end of the trail where you can get a good view to the south and west, including the lodge in Queen Wilhelmina State Park on neighboring Rich Mountain.

-The trail is the red line on this map.
+The trail is covered on page 8 of my Ouachita Trail map set.
 With the trail head at 1550′ and the end at 2660′ you know you’re in for a bit of a climb but there’s also an area near mile 4 where you take a sharp turn down hill and give up 400′ as you navigate the rock garden before climbing again and passing the big rock slide.

 The trail blazes disappeared a bit before reaching the wilderness boundary but the trail was generally apparent.
 The blazes did reappear through the rock garden where the trail was often a bit obscure.
 Some areas are very brushy with briars in abundance.

 I didn’t see the chimney or any trace of the homestead other than the rock wall but will return during leaf-off for another look.
 I did see the water source mentioned by Tim a bit south of the trail and noted on the map but there didn’t appear to be any fresh water flowing in and it wasn’t something I would readily drink from.